brandur/org/articles/exit-status.md

 First though, a little background: when building out hk, a strong philosophy was adopted around most commands being non-interactive by default (with a few well-known exceptions like `hk login`).
 This is a nice characteristic when attempting to compose hk directives into something like a shell script; at no point will a command unexpectedly prompt for user input and possibly ruin automation.

 With the addition of 2FA to the Heroku API, there is a new possibility of 2FA being arbitrarily required for an API call in that the behavior may vary based on particular endpoints, but also based on the parameters of the request.
-For example, a particularly sensitive app may require that a two factor code is specified for most of its sensitive operations.
+For example, a particularly sensitive app may require that a two factor code is specified for most of its critical operations.
 The current CLI handles this by simply prompting the user as needed, but hk's principle of non-interactivity makes it less obvious how to support this.

 A decision was made to error when a two factor challenge was detected, but with a well-known exit status that would signal to other programs that the command failed due to a 2FA problem rather than anything else.